TWiStErRob/PhilHackerBlogSource/content/android-testing-book/preface.md

 I still have *a lot* to learn<sup>2</sup>, but my hope in writing this book is that by sharing some of the lessons I've learned, we'll be able to catch up on best practices for testing software.
 More than that: I'd love it if we led the way on innovating in the automated testing space.

-Maybe someday we'll have the pleasure of hearing some other host of some other programming language podcast say this:
+Maybe someday we'll have the pleasure of hearing some other host of some other programming language podcast send some other developer on an emotional rollercoaster by saying,

 >I found this interesting link on testing, but to be honest, it made me feel like our community is behind. **The Android community** has been saying this for a long a time.